wso2/docs-ei/en/streaming-integrator/docs/guides/transforming-data.md

        ```jql
        from TempStream
        ```
-    2. Add the `to` clause with the name of the output stream to indicate that the processed events are directed to that stream.
+    2. Add the `insert into` clause with the name of the output stream to indicate that the processed events are directed to that stream.
       ```jql
       from TempStream
-      to OutputStream;
+      insert into OutputStream;
       ```
-    3.Add a `select` clause in a line between the `from` and `to` clauses.
+    3.Add a `select` clause in a line between the `from` and `insert into` clauses.
 To derive the average temperature from the temperature, apply the `avg()` to the `temp` attribute, and then specify `avgTemp` as the name with which the result should be output.

       ```jql
       from TempStream
       select roomNo, deviceID, avg(temp) as avgTemp
-      to OutputStream;
+      insert into OutputStream;
       ```
     4. To group by a specific attribute (by the `roomNo` attribute in this example), specify it via the `group by` clause as shown below.
       ```jql
       from TempStream
       select roomNo, deviceID, avg(temp) as avgTemp
       group by roomNo
-      to OutputStream;
+      insert into OutputStream;
       ```

 5. Save the Siddhi application.
 The completed Siddhi application is as follows.